 Spreading animosity

-The child actively spreads animosity to the alienated parent’s extended family.
+In severe cases, children actively spread animosity to the alienated parent’s extended family.

 Impacts On Adult Children Of Parental Alienation